the-nayshe-5/Air-Quality-Analysis-and-Prediction-Model/README.md

 ## Methodology

 * Time series analysis was used to analyze the PM2.5 concentration data in India during the COVID-19 pandemic.
-* A machine learning model was developed using Python to predict PM2.5 concentrations based on historical data.
+* SARIMA and Holt-Winters machine learning models were developed using Python to predict PM2.5 concentrations based on historical data.
-* The model was trained and tested using a dataset of PM2.5 concentrations in India.
+* The Holt-Winters Model was concluded to be the better predictor as the SARIMA model failed to take into consideration the unexpected increase in PM2.5 concentrations.

 ## Key Findings

 * The analysis revealed a significant decrease in PM2.5 concentrations in India during the COVID-19 pandemic.
 * The machine learning model demonstrated the potential to predict PM2.5 concentrations with high accuracy.
 * The project highlights the importance of sustained efforts to reduce emissions and transition towards a more sustainable future.
+* The COVID-19 Lockdown impact on climate change and air quality can be expressed clearly based on the analysis in the project.
+* The upliftment of lockdown in 2022 can also be seen to have had an exponential impact on the PM2.5 concentration, indicating poor air quality and higher climate change.

 ## Machine Learning Model